YefeiShi/Yefei-Shi/README.md

 #
 #
 #
 ## During the class, we mentioned open source and carried out cooperative house painting.
-Open source is an important feature of Metaverse, so I here is a briefly introduction of Metaverse.
+Open source is an important feature of Metaverse, so here is a briefly introduction of Metaverse.
 #
 #
 #